Combat Writing: Discovery in Publishing

 • Offline AI is always a recommended option for anyone with privacy concerns about using major AI models.

-“I'm using this Combat Writing methodology to analyze my drafts.
+“I'm using this Combat Writing methodology to evaluate my drafts.
 Reference these steps throughout our sessions:”

-• Create a document with the context of your project recorded.
-In case you reach a chat limitation or it lags due to length/data constraints.
-(Restart chat.)
+• Create a document with the context of your project recorded in case you reach a chat limitation or it lags due to length/data constraints (then start a new chat).

 • Organize a separate document for your FQ injection, (excerpt or file reference to be copy and pasted).

-• If sharing with team members create a folder and organize all relevant information and insights, including a doc for “Navigating Collaboration”.
+• Prepare documents to save and track synthesis responses (SFQ, N, SN) to easily copy and paste across models.
+If sharing with team members, create a folder and organize all relevant information and insights.

-For additional support or guidance through the CW process, join:
+Professionals needing reinforcements or additional support navigating the CW process, join:

 The Writing Production (https://www.learningproducers.com/services).